During the lease term in Northern Virginia

-During tenancy, the rental property belongs to the renter we respect the tenant 's privacy.
-As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to enter a rental in Fairfax_station, the renter must allow us to go into the rental.
-Some valid reasons to go into rental home are to:
+During tenancy, the rental belongs to the renter we respect the tenant 's privacy.
+As managing agents Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to go into a rental property in Northern Virginia, the tenant must allow us to go into the rental property.
+Some good reasons to access rental home are to:

 - Inspect the rental home,

 Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent before coming into the rental home.
-However, Nesbitt Realty can and will come into the rental property without tenant consent in emergency situations.
-We will never abuse the right of entrance or use it to agitate renters in Fairfax_station.
-Nesbitt Realty will only come into at reasonable hours of the day, except in an emergency.
+However, Nesbitt Realty can and will come into the rental home without renter consent in emergency situations.
+We will never abuse the right of entrance or use it to harass renters in Northern Virginia.
+Nesbitt Realty will only access the home at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference